Version: 2022.3

 Silly Detailed debugging messages.

-Enable extended Dynamic hints Select this to enable extended dynamic hints, which displays more information when a property, object, or tool is hovered for enough time, or when a dynamic hint appears.
+Enable extended Dynamic hints Enable extended dynamic hints, which displays more information when a property, object, or tool is hovered for enough time, or when a dynamic hint appears.

 Perform Bump MapAn image texture used to represent geometric detail across the surface of a mesh, for example bumps and grooves.
 Can be represented as a heightmap or a normal map.
 More info